-Choosing the right indemnity cover
+Choosing the right Dental Nurse Indemnity cover

 As part of your yearly registration with the General Dental Council, you need to be able to prove you have sufficient indemnity cover.
 This insurance gives you a level of protection in the event that a patient claims for an illness or injury that they believe is a result of your care.

 In some cases you can use your employer’s indemnity insurance.
 However, make sure you check the policy conditions to see what is included.
 You may decide that you would prefer your own insurance, which you have more control over, or just seek additional cover for things that might not be included, such as Good Samaritan Acts.

 Having your own indemnity policy has a few benefits.
 One being that you can work in more than one practice or carry out duties as a locum, for example.
 This opens up more career and revenue opportunities.
 It also means that you do not need to wait for your employer to provide proof of cover so you can apply for or renew your registration.

 What is included in the Dental Nurse indemnity cover?

 Dental nurse indemnity insurance provides malpractice cover on a contractual, claims occurrence basis.
 This means that your policy is legally enforceable and not discretionary.
 It also means that you will continue to be covered for the insured period even if a relevant claim is made when your policy ends.